Verbs, Nouns, and the Hierarchy of Action in Service Design

 The strongest critique of "good services are verbs" isn't that verbs are wrong, but that they're incomplete.
 Duncan gets us to "verb + noun".
 Activity theory gets us to "motive + goal + conditions".
 Practice theory gets us to "materials + competences + meanings".
 The abstraction hierarchy gets us to "purpose + function + form".

 The full picture is something like: verb + noun + adjective + preposition + institution + practice + network + means-ends hierarchy.
-The elegance of "good services are verbs" was always a simplification - useful for cutting through bureaucratic jargon, powerful as a reorienting heuristic, but incomplete as an analytical framework.
+The elegance of "good services are verbs" was always a simplification - useful for cutting through bureaucratic jargon, powerful as a reorienting human and action-centred heuristic, but incomplete as an analytical framework.
+The companion research posts on the theoretical foundations and case grammar in service semantics develop this critique in more depth.

 What would it mean to take this fuller grammar seriously in service design?
 At minimum, it suggests enriching our representations to show not just actions but the objects they operate on, the states those objects can be in, the means-ends relationships connecting actions to purposes, and the material infrastructure that makes action possible.